Paul-Edouard Delabrierre: Career

-Delabrièrre was an important member of the animalier school who exhibited at the Salon from 1848 through 1882.
+Delabrièrre was an important member of the animalier school who exhibited at the Salon from the Salon of 1848 through Salon of 1882.
 His first two exhibits were typical of the style of his work throughout his career.
 He submitted Greyhound Holding a Hare and Wounded Deer.
 Most of his oeuvre were comparatively small models, however his larger pieces often incorporated figures.
 His work varies in style and quality with some models directly influenced by Antoine-Louis Barye who was the father of the animalier school.

 Delabrièrre's more popular realist bronzes were of impeccable quality and place him in the top echelon of his school.
 The facade of the Louvre incorporates one of his largest groups, the monumental L 'Equitation, which depicts a horse and two putti, one of whom is aboard the horse.
 It was completed by Delabrièrre in 1857 and installed that same year.
 In the final two years of his exhibiting career Delabrièrre experimented with iron as a worthy material for the Salon, although that idea did not go over well with collectors who were accustomed to bronzes.
 The works that were done in cast iron were produced by the art foundry Durenne Val Osne under the direction of Pierre Louis Rouillard.
 A list of Delabrièrre's 70 works presented at the Salon can be found in the Dictionnaire des Sculpteurs by Stanislas Lami.

 Versatility was one of Delabrièrre's strengths.
 The range of animals he sculpted covers nearly every large mammal to be found in continental Europe.
 He also did a few lion and panther sculptures during his career, as well as some camel and bird pieces, but his favorite subjects seemed to be dogs and big cats.
 He exhibited his Javanese panther in plaster at the 1857 Salon as well as Tigre du Bengale at the 1865 Salon.
 His repertoire also included some pieces executed in the orientalist genre.
 Delabrièrre used both the sand casting method and the lost wax method to create his sculptures.

 As early as December 1869 his sculptures had begun to be imported to the United States by the Philadelphia jewelry firm of J. E. Caldwell & Co. who had a store at 902 Chesnut Street.
 The store also advertised works by Jean-Louis Grégoire, Carrier, Moigniez, Mêne, and others.
 Delabrièrre portrayed realism in nearly all his sculptures.
 His circa 1870 bronze of a dog defecating took realism to an extreme level and was unusual if not outright strange.
 The subject matter was likely detrimental to the sales of the sculpture; however, it did possess certain qualities as a conversation piece.
 Bronzes by Delabrièrre and fellow animalier and countryman Jules Moigniez were popular in Britain and the United States in the late 19th century.